Background pattern

 Contraception

-Driving and use of machines
+Driving and using machines

-Ziprasidona Krka may cause symptoms such as drowsiness, dizziness, or vision disturbances, and may decrease your reaction time.
-These effects, as well as the underlying disease, may make it difficult for you to drive vehicles or operate machines.
-Therefore, do not drive, operate machines, or engage in other activities that require special attention, until your doctor evaluates your response to this medication.
+Ziprasidone Krka can cause symptoms such as drowsiness, dizziness, or vision changes, and may reduce your reaction ability.
+These effects, as well as the underlying illness, may impair your ability to drive vehicles or operate machines.
+Therefore, do not drive, operate machines, or engage in other activities that require special attention until your doctor assesses your response to this medication.

 This medication contains lactose.
-If your doctor has told you that you have a lactose intolerance, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

 3. How to take Ziprasidone Krka

-The capsules should be taken with food and swallowed whole, without chewing, crushing, or opening beforehand.
+The capsules should be taken with food and swallowed whole, without chewing, crushing, or opening them beforehand.
 It is essential not to chew, crush, or open the capsules, as this may affect the point at which the medication is absorbed in the intestine.

 Adults